WDBD

 WDBD (channel 40) is a television station in Jackson, Mississippi, United States, affiliated with the Fox network.
-It is owned by American Spirit Media, which maintains a shared services agreement (SSA) with Gray Media, owner of NBC affiliate WLBT (channel 3), for the provision of certain services; it is also sister to Vicksburg-licensed MyNetworkTV outlet WLOO (channel 35).
-Although technically owned by Tougaloo College, WLOO is actually controlled by American Spirit through a separate joint sales agreement (JSA), with Gray providing limited engineering support.
+It is owned by Gray Media alongside NBC affiliate WLBT (channel 3) and co-managed with Tougaloo College–owned WLOO (channel 35), an independent station with MyNetworkTV.
 The three stations share studios on South Jefferson Street in downtown Jackson; WDBD's transmitter is located on Thigpen Road southeast of Raymond, Mississippi.